brianthuynh10/bth-project/README.md

 frameborder="0"
 ></iframe>

+**Analysis:** In this test, I created a column in the merged dataset marking if the row's rating was missing, called `missing_rating`, this will create two groups (True/False).
+Next I calcuated the observed test statistic which was 10.76, and began shuffling the `missing_rating` column then calculating the test statistic of the simulated data.
+This process was repeated 5,000 times, which created the visualization above.
+The p-value of this test came out to be 0.0 which is less than 0.01, so **we reject the null hypothesis**.
+Therefore, the missingness of ratings does depend on the `calories (#)` column.

 Again, I'm going perform the same test to as above, except this time I will be testing to see if the missingness of `rating` depends on the `minutes` column.
 Here are the following hypotheses and test statistics for this test:
 - **Null Hypothesis:**  The missingness of `rating` does not depend on the `minutes` column
 - **Altenativate Hypothesis:**  The missigness of `rating` does depend on the `minutes` columnn
 - **Test Statistic** Absolue Difference of Means (Avg Amount of Minutes with  `rating` missing - Avg Amount of Minutes with  `rating` not missing)
+- **Significance Level:** 0.01

 <iframe
 src='Graphs/missingness_test_independent.html'